-A cesarean birth (c-section) is the delivery of a baby through an incision made through a mother’s abdomen and uterus.
-It was once thought that women who delivered their first child with a c-section must have all other births in the same way.
-However, we have technology that allows for most mothers who have had a c-section to safely have a vaginal birth.
-This is called a vaginal birth after cesarean (VBAC) delivery.
+A cesarean birth (C-section) is the delivery of a baby through an incision made through a mother’s abdomen and uterus.
+It was once thought that women who delivered their first child with a C-section must have all other births in the same way.
+However, we have technology that allows most mothers who have had a C-section to safely have a vaginal birth.
+This is called vaginal birth after cesarean (VBAC) delivery.
 Although it is now an option for many women, it still comes with risks.
-This page will help you learn about VBAC births and if it right for you.
+This page will help you learn about VBAC births and if it is right for you.

 WHY SHOULD I TRY TO HAVE A VBAC BIRTH?

 About 60-80% of women who try VBAC birth succeed and are able to deliver vaginally.
 Some benefits of VBAC birth include:

 - No abdominal surgery

 - Smaller change of a need for blood transfusions

 RISKS OF VBAC

 Risks of VBAC include uterine rupture and hemorrhage requiring emergency surgery and the possibility of maternal/ fetal injury/death.